akuity/provider-crossplane-akuity/README.md

 # provider-akuity

-The `provider-akuity` repository is the Crossplane infrastucture provider for [Akuity](https://docs.akuity.io).
+The `provider-akuity` repository is the Crossplane infrastucture provider for [Akuity Platform](https://akuity.io/akuity-platform/).
 The provider that is built from the source code in this repository can be installed into a Crossplane control plane and adds the following new functionality:

-* Custom Resource Definitions (CRDs) that model Akuity services
+* Custom Resource Definitions (CRDs) that model Akuity services(e.g, Argo CD instances and clusters)
 * Controllers to provision these resources in Akuity Cloud based on users desired state captured in the CRDs they create

-## Provider Configuration
+## Installation

+### Configure an API Key
 The Akuity Crossplane provider needs to be configured with Akuity API credentials.
-Documentation for how to create Akuity API credentials for an organization can be found in [https://docs.akuity.io/organizations/api-keys](https://docs.akuity.io/organizations/api-keys).
+Please check how to create an API key on  [Akuity Platform API Key Documentation](https://docs.akuity.io/organizations/api-keys).

 Once you have an API key and secret, create a JSON file with the following contents (replace the placeholders for API key ID and secret with the credentials generated above):